 Of course, some of us have to work a lot harder to find and maintain happiness.
-When you have depression, adopting healthy habits alone isn’t going to magically cure it.
+Adopting healthy habits alone isn’t going to magically cure your depression.
 However, the ultimate truth is that the ability to be happy lies entirely in our own hands.

-While that dream job, fancy car or new relationship may initially spike feelings of elation, we will always revert back to our base levels of happiness and that’s because true happiness doesn’t originate from material objects or external circumstances.
+While that dream job, fancy car or new relationship may initially spike feelings of elation, we will always revert back to our base levels of happiness.
+That’s because true happiness doesn’t originate from material objects or external circumstances.
 Happiness derives from self-love, acceptance and inner peace.

 We alone have the power to unlock it – but how?

 Every single day, our thoughts and behaviours directly influence our potential for happiness.
 The habits that we incorporate into our daily lives greatly impact our mood, self-perception and outlook on the world.
 Just as bad habits and unhealthy coping mechanisms make depression worse, healthy habits can reduce stress, depression and negative self-perceptions.

 10 Simple Habits of Happy People

 Happy People Don’t Dwell On Their Negative Thoughts

 Negative thinking and rumination are behaviours that fuel and perpetuate sadness.
 In my post about how to stop negative thinking, I explained how it often becomes a bad habit for us to dwell on our past mistakes, missed opportunities and embarrassing moments.

 A lot of the time, we’re hardly aware we’re doing it!
 But when we fall down that rabbit hole of negative thoughts, it does nothing but fuel our sadness.